Synthetic learner: model-free inference on treatments over time: Numerical Experiments

 \subsubsection{Bootstrap vs permutations}

-Finally, we compare the performance of the circular bootstrap against permutations, proposed in \cite{chernozhukov2017exact}.
-To make the comparison fair, we consider only one learner: Least Squares learner.
-Namely, for the bootstrap method, we compute the OLS coefficient using only the first $T_0/2$ observations, and we bootstrap the remaining ones.
-For the permutation method, we estimate the coefficient on the full sample, after imposing the null hypothesis of no effect.
+We compare the performance of the circular bootstrap against permutations proposed in \cite{chernozhukov2017exact}.
+We consider only one learner: OLS.
+We compute the OLS coefficient for the bootstrap method using only the first $T_0/2$ observations, and we bootstrap the remaining ones.
+We estimate the full sample's coefficient for the permutation method after imposing the null hypothesis of no effect.
 We consider the true effect is either $\alpha_t = 0.2$ or $\alpha_t = 0.3$.
-We keep $T = 300$ and we consider two scenarios with $T_0 \in \{280, 200\}$.
+We vary $T \in \{60, 80\}$ and we consider $T - T_0 = 10$.
 Results are collected in Table \ref{tab:perm_vs_boot}.
-We observe that even in short post-treatment periods, bootstrap has significantly better performance whenever the model is non-linear.
+For the non-linear design, we mostly observe significant improvements in power, up to approximately fifty percentage points.
+Only for a few designs we observe comparable performances or slightly inferior by one to three percentage points.